Chart Color Schemes

 Health performance in Loxton Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis, impacting 11.2% of residents, and asthma, affecting 8.5%.
-A total of 65.3% of residents declared themselves completely clear of medical ailments, compared to 61.8% across Rest of SA.
-As of a recent study conducted on 09-07-20XX, the area has 26.3% of residents aged 65 and over (483 people).
-Health outcomes among seniors in Loxton Surrounds are above average, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis, impacting 11.2% of residents, and asthma, impacting 8.5%.
+A total of 65.3% of residents declare themselves completely clear of medical ailments, compared to 61.8% across Rest of SA.
+As of 2021, 26.3% of residents are aged 65 and over (485 people).
+Health outcomes among seniors in the area are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health